 The Stückemarkt presents new authors and artists from all over the world, who express themselves in a wide variety of theatre formats – from dramatic texts to performance projects.
 Where do political awareness, new narratives and poetry come together?

 As part of the Royal Court Theatre’s Playwright’s Podcast, British theatre maker Simon Stephens conducted online interviews with the Stückemarkt-artists to talk about their work and their artistic practice.
-You can find the respective podcast episodes directly underneath the information about the presented work on Berliner Festspiele Digital.
+Furthermore, film maker Juliette Hüsler presented the artists in five film-portraits.
+The podcast episodes and the film portraits are still available – you can find them directly underneath the information about the presented work on Berliner Festspiele Digital.

 The Stückemarkt searches for new forms of authorship and innovative theatre languages.
 In an international open call, authors and theatre collectives can submit their theatre texts and projects.
 A jury of five artists will select five works from among all submissions.
 The selected works will be presented during the Theatertreffen in a format that corresponds to their artistic form – as guest performances, staged readings, site-specific performances etc.